4/29/2025

 Analyst, DNB Markets

 Great.
-So finally, then, there's a lot going on on the user experience side that you do highlight that Bodeal at Storytel.
-But from a more philosophical standpoint here, in a world with increasingly shorter and shorter attention span amongst the consumers, I think all the books and e-books favor more longer duration reward center, right?
-So how do you think about product development to tap into that, call it more quick fix attention opportunity in your industry?
+So finally, there's a lot going on on the user experience side that you do highlight that Bodil at Storytel.
+But from a more say philosophical standpoint here in a world with increasingly call it shorter and shorter attention span amongst the consumers.
+I think I mean, audiobooks and ebooks favor more longer duration reward center, right?
+So how do you think about product development to tap into that call it more quick fix attention opportunity in your industry?

 speaker